-Delhi traders to stage mega rally in Ramlila Maidan against sealing drive — All you need to know
+Delhi traders stage mega rally in Ramlila Maidan against sealing drive — All you need to know

 What is the sealing drive?

-The Supreme Court has ordered sealing of commercial establishments across the city over non-payment of conversion charges, encroachment, and illegal construction.
+The Supreme Court has ordered sealing of commercial establishments across the city over non-payment of conversion charges, encroachment, and illegal construction, as mandated by provisions in the Delhi Master Plan 2021.
 The drive, which is being carried out by the three municipal corporations, is being overseen by a monitoring committee appointed by the court.
 The committee began the process on December 17, 2017.
 Thousands of shops have been sealed in the last three months.

 Express Explained | Delhi Master Plan: What was in the offing, what has the Supreme Court stopped?